 Careers Support & Pathways

-Students are assigned a specific Pathways Programme at the start of the Sixth Form, including tailored PSCHEE with external providers, talks from former students and university representatives and regular one-to-one meetings with a Student Progress Tutor.
-This enables students to consider their future options early, to take advantage of the opportunities presented and to develop the skills and experiences most relevant to their career goals.
+Students are assigned a specific Pathways Programme at the start of the Sixth Form.
+All students receive tailored PSCHEE with external providers, talks from former students and university representatives and regular one-to-one meetings with a Student Progress Tutor.
+Additionally, students who are looking to follow a medical career pathway, or who are interested in future study at Oxbridge are placed in relevant forms and supported throughout their sixth form journey by an experienced sixth form tutor.
+Support with work experience, understanding the application process - including preparing for entrance examinations and interviews - are available to ensure that our students are given the best opportunity to succeed.
+The Pathways Programm enables students to consider their future options early, to take advantage of the opportunities presented and to develop the skills and experiences most relevant to their career goals.

 Students also take part in a full careers guidance programme provided by the Calderdale Careers Service.
 This is supported by a variety of presentations and events, hosted by the school, designed to highlight both university and apprenticeship opportunities.
 A UCAS evening and an Apprenticeships evening for parents so they too can gain an insight into the options available following post-16 study.

-In 2019, 133 students in Year 13 went on to study at over 50 different universities around the UK – 43% Russell Group university places.
+In 2022, students from Year 13 went on to study at 58 different universities around the UK – 42% Russell Group university places.